Im Buch

 Häufige Begriffe und Wortgruppen

-action adjective alternations analysis appear apply arguments aspect claim clause complement complex considered consonant constructions context countability deletion derived described determine direct discussion distinction effect English environments evidence examples explain expressed fact final forms French function German given grammar historical important indicate inflections interesting interpretation John language lexical linguistic logical marked meaning morphological names natural nominative noted notion nouns NP's object occur particular passive person phonetic phonological phrase plural position possible predict present Press principle problem pronoun properties proposed question Raising reference relations relative represented rule seems semantic sense sentences speakers specific speech stage stem structure suffix suggests surface syntactic syntax theory tion transformational Transitivity University verb vowel York
+action adjective alternations analysis appear apply arguments aspect claim clause complement complex considered consonant constructions context countability deletion derived described determined dialects direct discussion distinction effect English environments evidence examples explain expressed fact final forms French function German given grammar historical important indicate inflections interesting interpretation John language lexical linguistic logical marked meaning morphological names natural nominative noted notion nouns NP's object occur particular passive person phonetic phonological phrase plural position possible predict present Press principle problem pronoun properties proposed question Raising reference relations relative represented rule seems semantic sense sentences speakers specific speech stage stem structure suffix suggests surface syntactic syntax theory tion transformational Transitivity University verb vowel York